 La Luna Dry Mill

+The mill’s premises, as well as most of the processing equipment inside, are kept in pristine condition.
+The building also houses Agricafe’s export offices, and includes a cupping lab and meeting room, both with wonderful views.
 A total of 20 permanent staff run La Luna year-round.
-Operations at La Luna have been managed by Efraín Arrata since 2012, after previously being in charge of a parchment warehouse Agricafe kept.
-Efraín, who told us he is motivated by pressures that arise during the harvest, enjoys working at La Luna because it allows him to “contribute to a high quality, competitive product.”
-To do this, he is assisted by Victoria Durán, known affectionately as Vicky, who serves as the mill’s QC manager.
+Operations at La Luna have been managed by Efraín Arrata since the mill was first established in 2012.
+Previously, Efraín was responsible for overseeing the warehousing of Agricafe’s parchment with a third party supplier.
+A natural problem-solver, Efraín shared that he is motivated by challenges that arise during the harvest, and enjoys working at La Luna because it allows him to “contribute to a high quality, competitive product.”
+In this, he is assisted by Victoria Durán, known affectionately as Vicky, who serves as the mill’s QC manager.
 Durán started working at the dry mill in 2014, and has been roasting and evaluating lots since 2018.

 HOW THE COFFEE IS PROCESSED:

-On arrival, all parchment is weighed, and its moisture percentage checked.
+On arrival, lot details are checked to ensure they correspond with the lot they are expecting, before the parchment is weighed and its moisture percentage checked and recorded.
 The parchment is then loaded into the first screening machine, which essentially ‘cleans’ the coffee by removing all sticks, stones and remaining foreign matter.
-This machine has two large vibrating screens, the first that allows only coffee beans to fall through (up to screen size 25), effectively sorting everything larger than coffee beans out.
-The second screen sits below the first one, and removes everything that is smaller than coffee beans (down to screen size 14), allowing no dirt or stones to filter through.
+This machine has two large vibrating screens: the first only allows coffee parchment to fall through (up to screen size 25), effectively sorting everything larger than the seeds out.
+The second screen sits below the first one, and removes everything that is smaller than coffee seeds (down to screen size 14), allowing no dirt or stones to filter through.
+In the second stage, the coffee is hulled in a machine made by Pacific, which uses friction to loosen the parchment off the seeds.

-In the second stage, the coffee is hulled in a machine made by Pacific, which basically rubs the coffee in parchment together, using friction to loosen the parchment off the beans.
-In the third stage, the coffee is sorted by size.
-Efraín’s team the same screening machine that starts the milling process, but this time the screen sizes are much more finely tuned, allowing only coffee that is between size 14 and 18 to pass through to the next stage.
+Once the coffee is hulled, it undergoes additional sorting to ensure a consistent product.
+In the third stage, the milled green coffee is sorted by size.
+Efraín’s team use the same screening machine that starts the milling process, but this time the screen sizes are much more finely tuned, allowing only coffee that is between size 14 and 18 to pass through to the next stage.

 Around 40% of Agricafe’s exports are vacuum-packed, a number that has continued to increase over the last four years.
 This is partly because the company has placed greater focus on more differentiated nano lots, but also because their market as become more demanding of quality.
 While this does create somewhat of a bottleneck, the end result is of such exceptional quality, that the Rodríguez family and their customers (ourselves included!) are willing to wait as long as it takes.